A Relational Approach to Mental Health

 “The course was effective in giving some new perspectives on mental health and new ways of thinking about how best to support colleagues.
 I gained some really useful ideas for implementing a team approach, through reflection with other attendees and input from the trainer.
 I also gained some insight into areas where I was ‘stuck’ and ideas for how to move forward”.

-Interested in our Relational Approach to Mental Health CPD Accredited course for your workplace?
+Interested in our Relational Approach to Mental Health course for your workplace?

 Get in touch and start a conversation with us